Michigan police search for remains of missing girls in decades-old cold case

 Related

-Cyndi Zarzycki's body was found buried near a creek after Ream told investigators where to look following his first-degree murder conviction.
+Cyndi Zarzycki's body was found buried near a creek after Ream told investigators where to look following his first-degree murder conviction in 2008.
 He also drew a map of the site and spent about an hour at the search scene with authorities before being returned to prison.

+Reams is not being cooperative in the recent discovery, local official James R. Fouts said Wednesday.
+Dwyer added that the suspected bragged to his fellow inmates that he killed 45 people.

 Zarzycki was classmates with Ream's son at the time of her disappearance.
 Authorities said the elder Ream, now 68, tricked her into meeting him at the Dairy Queen by telling her that he was planning a surprise party for his son.